 Also, a Goldendoodle can be mixed with another poodle or Golden Retriever.
 Depending on what mix you use will cause varying differences in their hair coats.

 No matter what mix you can usually make three different coat types.
 Your Goldendoodle’s hair may be shaggy, wavy, curly, or straight.
+Coat length, furnishings, and non-curl gene that results in a flat coat all depend on the poodle parent and golden retriever parent and what kind of coat genes they had.

 How to Breed a Goldendoodle to Get the Hair coat you want